briannamcdonald/briannamcdonald/README.md

 ### Hi, my name is Brianna McDonald✨

-- I'm a recent graduate with an Honours degree in Computer Science from Memorial University of Newfoundland.
+- I'm a Software Developer with multiple years of industry experience and an Honours degree in Computer Science.
 - I’m currently learning about machine learning, data visualization, and UI / UX design.
 - Pronouns: She / Her.